brainagency/ruby-sonar-plugin-utils/README.md

 Contains a bunch of utility scripts to perform some file conversions and other preparation stuffs for original plugin.

+## Requirements

+All scripts are pure Ruby scripts, so to be able to run provided scripts on your local machine you need:

+1. Have installed Ruby.
+The `rvm` is a good choice to do it!
+2. Install `bundler` gem by `gem install bundler`
+3. Install dependencies by running `bundle install`

+## Utility scripts

-## Convert rubocop rules into SonarQube profile rules
+### Convert rubocop rules into SonarQube profile rules

 __Command specification:__